na-na-hi/renget/archive/characterprovider.md

 *You make your way through the crowded room, scanning the faces for any sign of kobold maidens.
 As you approach a table in the back, you overhear a group of humans discussing their latest adventure.
 "Did you see the way that dragon took off?" one exclaims.
 "I thought we were goners for sure!"
 Another chimes in, "But we showed it who's boss, didn't we?"
 They all laugh and clink their tankards together.
 You can't help but feel a sense of camaraderie and excitement in this lively establishment."*

->**A16 - Conclusion:** Either you sacrifice the context size or quality.
-You can't have both.
-That's why, instead of an average ~350 token prompts, my latest ones are ~800 tokens.
-If we have a 32k/100k model, there is no point in saving the number of tokens that will replace 1-2 AI replies.
 #####
-**Q17: "Haha!
-Got you here!
-These models are not actually 32k/100k!
+**Q17: "Claude and GPT latest models are not actually 32k/100k!
 They are 8k with something like native ChromaDB.
 We should save tokens anyway!"**
 A17: That's just a rumor.
 There is no such info on the Internet.
 There is no single mention of a trustworthy source or statement in OpenAI/Claude documentation and licenses that would prove it.
 The people spreading these statements are either speculating or making personal assumptions.
 The truth is that models regarding their context size have an attention curve.
 AI can give less attention to the middle of the whole chat context.
 That's it.
 Furthermore, you are sending prompt at the start and JB at the end, so these messages get the most attention from an LLM anyway.
-Anthropic's 'System' role is broken and it's just dumb; So if your JB is long, Claude can forget your last message and pay more attention to the instructions.
-OpenAI's 'System' role works incredibly well; Even with 1k-token JB, GPT4 still follows the user's message, performs OOC, and doesn't lose the flow while still completing the given instruction.
 #####
 **Q18: "Claude keeps avoiding ERP!"**
 A18: If the Claude API key you are using is "pozzed" (AI keeps telling you that it will continue the story in an ethical way and without sexual content), then you'll have to use the Prefill function.
 "Pozzed key" means that the key you are using has a prompt insertion that goes like this: